Democratizing numerical simulation in engineering and applied sciences

 Refereed Journal Publications

-- Model Order reduction for real-time data assimilation.
+- Model order reduction for real-time data assimilation through Extended Kalman Filters.
 D. Gonzalez, A. Badias, I. Alfaro, F. Chinesta, E. Cueto.
-Submitted, 2017.
+Computer Methods in Applied Mechanics and Engineering, in press, 2017.
+[Download pdf of draft].

 - Local Proper Generalized Decomposition.
 A. Badías, D. González, I. Alfaro, F. Chinesta, E. Cueto.
 International Journal for Numerical Methods in Engineering, in press, 2017.
 [Download pdf of draft]